rexusbexus/agency-jekyll-theme/_posts/2018-06-08-mecatching-up.markdown

 post-par3: Moreover (another secret that must stay here), we were that sure about our design that we ordered most of the structure components before the CDR!
 Luckily, we got a super PASS and only minor changes had to be implemented, so we are on track.

 post-par4: Finally, I don’t want to say bye without thank Bosch Rexroth for that super cool 45% discount they gave us!
 By now I’m just waiting for the components to arrive while looking for a Master Thesis topic/Internship/opportunity.
 If any reader is interested, you can contact me whenever you want through my email (jordicoll.28@gmail.com) or clicking on my name down here.
 I’m a great engineer, you won’t be disappointed!
+I really hope that the blog picture was click-bite enought to get you until here.

 ---